-Queen of the South v Partick Thistle
+Tiffoney goal gives Partick win over Queens

 Post update

 Offside, Queen of the South.
-Innes Cameron tries a through ball, but Ally Roy is caught offside.
+Innes Cameron tries a through ball, but Ruari Paton is caught offside.

 Post update